Oliver1096/Quant_Finances/README.md

 <p align="center">$d_2 = \frac{ln(S/X) + (r_c - \sigma^2/2) \cdot T}{\sigma \sqrt{T}} = d_1 - \sigma \sqrt{T}$</p>

-For the five inputs into the model, four are easy observable, the only remaining factor is the volatility, and it is indeeed an unobservable factor.
+For the five inputs into the model, **four are easy observable**, the only remaining factor is the volatility, and it is indeeed an unobservable factor.
 Investors will have different opinions on the volatility, and this diversity of opinion will generate trading.

 <div align="center">